Mamie Johnson

-Mamie "Peanut" Johnson (September 27, 1935 – December 18, 2017) was an American professional baseball player who was one of three women, and the first female pitcher, to play in the Negro leagues.
+Mamie "Peanut" Johnson (September 27, 1935 – December 18, 2017) was an American professional baseball player who was the second of three women, and the first female pitcher, to play in the Negro leagues.

 Early life

 Johnson was born Mamie Belton in Ridgeway, South Carolina on September 27, 1935, to Della Belton Havelow and Gentry Harrison.
 Soon after, her father moved to start another family and her mother moved to Washington, D.C. for economic opportunities.
 Mamie was raised by her grandmother until the age of 8, when she moved in with her aunt and uncle in Long Branch, New Jersey.

 At a young age Mamie would "knock birds out of the trees with rocks" and played baseball with some of the neighborhood boys.
 Her mother told her that her baseball skills were credit to her father who was a good ballplayer himself.
 In New Jersey Mamie's athletic career began as she joined the Police Athletic League (PAL).
 At age 11 Mamie moved to D.C. and continued to play both baseball and softball there.

 Johnson attended high school at Long Branch High School, and after graduating in 1949 attended New York University for a short while.